Market Overview

 How work is usually coordinated in Round Rock, TX.

-Projects in Round Rock, TX tend to move best when the team starts with the operating profile of the site.
-I-35 frontage and access sequencing, rapid utility and entitlement coordination, turnover timing tied to owner-user and tenant occupancy all affect how the schedule should be built and what should happen first.
+Projects in Round Rock, TX move best when the team starts with the real operating profile of the site.
+I-35 frontage and access sequencing, rapid utility and entitlement coordination, turnover timing tied to owner-user and tenant occupancy all affect how the schedule should be built, what should happen first, and which packages the owner needs to make decisions on before field pressure arrives.

 - I-35 frontage and access sequencing